Nanocrystal Programmable Assembly Beyond Hard Spheres (or Shapes) and Other (Simple) Potentials: The Orbifold Topological Model (OTM)

 Then there are three situations, depicted in Fig.~\ref{fig:brush}

-In the spherical limit, shape becomes irrelevant and the core is effectively a sphere, see Fig.~\ref{fig:brush}, so the OTM for spherical NCs as described previously apply.
-In the planar limit, each of the NC faces consist of planar brushes\cite{RubinsteinBook2003}, therefore the NC may be coarse grained as a HS with the same shape as the core, with an additional enthalpic interaction.
+In the spherical limit \resp{$S>>1$}, shape becomes irrelevant and the core is effectively a sphere, see Fig.~\ref{fig:brush}, so the OTM for spherical NCs as described previously apply, \resp{see also the discussion of the polymer limit}.
+In the planar limit \resp{$S<<1$}, each of the NC faces consist of planar brushes\cite{RubinsteinBook2003}, therefore the NC may be coarse grained as a HS with the same shape as the core, with an additional enthalpic interaction.
 If the ligand is long enough to be considered a polymer, a rigorous method to quantitatively describe the shape is provided from the methods in Ref.~\cite{Dimitriyev2021}.
 Therefore, $S \sim 1$ represents the case in which quantitative solutions are more difficult to obtain.
 It also happens to be the most common situation in NC assembly where $H$ is in the nanometer scale and the ligand $L$ size is typically of the same order.

 The new variable that appears when considering shapes other than spheres is the relative orientation among NCs.
 Detailed formulas for other shapes beyond spheres or cubes are not yet available, but the cases of cubes in the relevant limit $S\sim 1$, which I discuss following Ref.~\cite{HallstromMe2023} is general and includes all the elements necessary to generalize to any other shape.
-If the cubes interact through faces, then vortices are not possible, since the cones, see Fig.~\ref{fig:OTM_example}, become cylinders as there is no curvature, so there is no free volume for neighboring chains to occupy and the NCs are effective HS cubes, see Fig.~\ref{fig:otm_cubes}.
-This is the reason why the HS prediction works so accurately for single NC cubes assembled into a simple cubic lattice; see Table~\ref{tab:lat_constant}.
+If the cubes interact through faces, then vortices are not possible, since the cones, see Fig.~\ref{fig:OTM_example}, become cylinders as there is no curvature, so there is no free volume for neighboring chains to occupy and the NCs are effective \resp{hard} cubes, see Fig.~\ref{fig:otm_cubes}.
+This is the reason why the \resp{hard shape} prediction works so accurately for single NC cubes assembled into a simple cubic lattice; see Table~\ref{tab:lat_constant}.
 Therefore, nontrivial OTM solutions will occur when NCs interact through vertices and/or edges.
 The general cases, including cubes with sphere interactions are described in Ref.~\cite{HallstromMe2023}.
 I discuss here only the vertex-vertex case, in which the characteristic edge length $\bar{l}$ and center-center separation $\bar{d}$ are given by

 where it has been assumed that the NC core vertices are in contact.
 This is illustrated by Fig.~\ref{fig:otm_cubes} from the simulations in Ref.~\cite{HallstromMe2023}.
 This example serves to illustrate how the HS breaks down for shapes other than spherical, and I refer to~\cite{HallstromMe2023} for other cube orientations and also for systems of spheres and cubes.